CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 ```text
 module load allas
 ```
-Then I open connection to Allas with command `allas-conf`.
+Then I open a connection to Allas with command `allas-conf`.
 The command asks for my CSC password (xxxxxxxxxxx)  and then lists those Allas projects that are accessible for me.
 In this case I select project_2001659.
 <pre>[kkayttaj@datamangler03:~><b> allas-conf</b>
 Please enter CSC password for account kkayttaj: